wmcics30/cs30major-project/proposal.md

 # Proposal
-For my major project, I will be making a web-based Sudoku game
+For my major project, I will be making a web-based Sudoku game.

 ## Needs To Have
 - An interactive grid